charmer-ts/.github/profile/README.md

 > [!IMPORTANT]
 >
-> <sub>The release of Charmer bot's repository will be withheld until we've completed testing and integrating the fundamental features.
-Stay tuned for further updates!</sub>
+> The release of Charmer bot's repository will be withheld until we've completed testing and integrating the fundamental features.
+Stay tuned for further updates!

 ## 📍 Overview